Are ‘medically unexplained symptoms’ really unexplained? My experience as a patient

 Sensitivity to many substances: household products, make-up, toiletries, jewellery, most clothing (unless super-soft fleece or viscose), many foodstuffs, alcohol.
 Raised skin reactions from light scratches (dermatographia).
 Chronic urticaria.
 Constant flu-like symptoms (sore throat, congestion, headaches, muscle weakness etc).
 Painful lymph nodes.
 Itchy eyes and nose, sudden onset eyes and nose streaming.

 Painful distension, cramping, gastritis-like symptoms (stabbing and burning pain, sensation of heaviness and fullness of the stomach), stabbing intestinal pain, constipation and diarrhoea.
 Very painful bowel movements, not infrequently with bleeding.
 Bowel pain for me is particularly marked around the rectal and sigmoid regions, and the ileo-caecal valve area.
 Painful and audible borborygmi.
 Swelling and lumps along the lower tract (I am quite thin so can feel my colon through my skin) which are painful on palpation.
-Apparent gastroenteritis episodes every few weeks or couple of months: usually a few days of extreme pain so severe that I am virtually paralysed and vacillate between screaming into a pillow (so as not to alert the neighbours!) and becoming delirious.
+Acute gastroenteritis-like episodes every few weeks: typically a few days of such severe pain that I am virtually paralysed and vacillate between screaming into a pillow (so as not to alert the neighbours!) and becoming delirious.
 Diagnoses of IBS, indeterminate colitis, gastroparesis and SIBO (small intestinal bacterial overgrowth); most diagnoses were made by private medical doctors due to NHS inability or unwillingness to refer.

 · Gynaecological and genito-urinary